Anne Catherine Emmerich: The House of the Virgin Mary

+Pontifical approbations

 Pope Leo XIII visited the shrine in 1896.
 Pope Pius X granted a plenary indulgence to the pilgrimage to the shrine in 1914 and sent his blessing to "the valiant searchers for the tomb of the Most Blessed Virgin."
 Pope Pius XII initially declared the house a "Holy Place" (1951).
 As former Apostolic Nuncio to Turkey, Cardinal Angelo Roncalli visited the shrine (1935), and later as Pope John XXIII made the Pian declaration permanent.
 (Note: Pope Benedict XVI clarified that Pope John XXIII did not visit as Pontiff.)
 Pope Paul VI (1967), Pope John Paul II (1979) and Pope Benedict XVI (2006) visited the house and current shrine.

 Beatification

 An artistic depiction of Emmerich from 1895.

 Pope John Paul II on 3 October 2004 declared the following:

 Her example opened the hearts of poor and rich alike, of simple and cultured persons, whom she instructed in loving dedication to Jesus Christ. —Homily, Sunday, 3 October 2004.

 The process of Emmerich's beatification was started in 1892 by the Bishop of Münster, and her cause was officially opened by the Vatican on 12 June 1899.
 The process of evaluating the spiritual writings began on 22 April 1901.
-In 1928, however, the Vatican suspended the process when it was suspected that Clemens Brentano had fabricated some of the material that appeared in the books he wrote, and which he had attributed to Emmerich.
+In 1928, however, the Vatican suspended the process when it was suspected that Clemens Brentano had fabricated some of the material that appeared in the books he wrote and which he had attributed to Emmerich.

 In 1973, the Congregation for the Causes of the Saints allowed the case for her beatification to be re-opened, provided it only focused on the issue of her life, without any reference to the possibly doctored material produced by Clemens Brentano.

-In July 2003, the Congregation for the Causes of the Saints promulgated a decree of a miracle attributed to her, and that paved the way for her beatification.
+In July 2003, the Congregation for the Causes of the Saints promulgated a decree for a miracle attributed to her, and that paved the way for her beatification.

 On 3 October 2004, Anne Catherine Emmerich was beatified by Pope John Paul II.
 However, the books produced by Brentano were set aside, and her cause adjudicated solely on the basis of her own personal sanctity and virtue.
 Peter Gumpel, who was involved in the analysis of the matter at the Vatican, told Catholic News Service:

 Since it was impossible to distinguish what derives from Sister Emmerich and what is embroidery or additions, we could not take these writings as a criterion [in the decision on beatification].
 Therefore, they were simply discarded completely from all the work for the cause.

 In film

 In 2003, Hollywood actor and director Mel Gibson used Brentano's book The Dolorous Passion as a key source for his 2004 film The Passion of the Christ.
 Gibson stated that Scripture and "accepted visions" were the only sources he drew on, and a careful reading of Brentano's book shows the film's high level of dependence on it.

-In 2007 German director Dominik Graf made the movie The Pledge as a dramatization of the encounters between Emmerich (portrayed by actress Tanja Schleiff) and Clemens Brentano, based on a novel by Kai Meyer.
+In 2007, the German director Dominik Graf made the movie The Pledge as a dramatization of the encounters between Emmerich (portrayed by actress Tanja Schleiff) and Clemens Brentano, based on a novel by Kai Meyer.